mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 you can now run the application by just entering `hello` regardless of your current working directory.

-To delete the installed executable, enter `go clean -i`.
+To delete the installed executable, enter `go clean -i` while in the directory containing the file that defines the `main` function..

 ### Create First Package